pascalmcme/pands-project-2021/README.md

 # Running the Code
 It is important to have the dataset saved as "iris.data" and in the same directory as the python script [4].
 Using a interative developpment enviroment such as Visual Studio code is recommended, to easily view the outputs and make changes to the script [5].
-It is recommended to have Anaconda installed, as the code requires the installation of additional packages.
+It is also recommended to have Anaconda installed, as the code requires the installation of additional packages.

 # Packages and Options